creamrain/Adventure-Works-Dashboard/README.md

 AdventureWorks can also take into consideration the top 5 most popular products and sell products similar to the top 5 products.

 Since almost half of their profits are from 50+ age group, AdventureWorks should cater more towards these customers.

+To continue growing its profits, AdventureWorks should try to lower its cost of goods and increase its sales by promoting products that are more favoured by its customers.